pappas999/Link-Gas-Station/README.md

 # Keeping Track of the Contract Cost

 Because a third party is providing the ETH & LINK required for interacting with Chainlinked Smart Contracts, they need to keep track of exactly how much is used in each transaction, and what the price of ETH & LINK was at the time of transaction.
 With this information they can then calculate a running total of how much they need to invoice the contract user for.
-Eg if the contract has used $100 in ETH & LINK, the relayer service provider needs to be able to confidently calculate the $100 based on data on-chain, then they can add a margin (eg 10%), and bill the contract user the final amount in $.
+Eg if the contract has used 100 dollars in ETH & LINK, the relayer service provider needs to be able to confidently calculate the 100 dollar based on data on-chain, then they can add a margin (eg 10%), and bill the contract user the final amount in dollars.

-The data required to keep track of a running $ spent total for a Chainlinked Smart Contract is the following items.
+The data required to keep track of a running dollars spent total for a Chainlinked Smart Contract is the following items.
 Each is required per contract transaction that caused a state change:

 1. Amount of ETH used per transaction.
 Gas Used x Gas Price.
 Obtained from Transaction & Transaction Receipt
 2. Amount of LINK transferred to the contract.
 Should equal the same amount of LINK transferred out of the contract